metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

-- `debug` (Attributes) Debug contains parameters to enable debug loggingand debug interfaces inside Contour. (see [below for nested schema](#nestedatt--spec--runtime_settings--debug))
+- `debug` (Attributes) Debug contains parameters to enable debug logging and debug interfaces inside Contour. (see [below for nested schema](#nestedatt--spec--runtime_settings--debug))
-- `enable_external_name_service` (Boolean) EnableExternalNameService allows processing of ExternalNameServicesContour's default is false for security reasons.
+- `enable_external_name_service` (Boolean) EnableExternalNameService allows processing of ExternalNameServices Contour's default is false for security reasons.
-- `envoy` (Attributes) Envoy contains parameters for Envoy as wellas how to optionally configure a managed Envoy fleet. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy))
+- `envoy` (Attributes) Envoy contains parameters for Envoy as well as how to optionally configure a managed Envoy fleet. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy))
-- `feature_flags` (List of String) FeatureFlags defines toggle to enable new contour features.Available toggles are:useEndpointSlices - Configures contour to fetch endpoint datafrom k8s endpoint slices. defaults to true,If false then reads endpoint data from the k8s endpoints.
+- `feature_flags` (List of String) FeatureFlags defines toggle to enable new contour features.
+Available toggles are: useEndpointSlices - Configures contour to fetch endpoint data from k8s endpoint slices. defaults to true, If false then reads endpoint data from the k8s endpoints.
-- `gateway` (Attributes) Gateway contains parameters for the gateway-api Gateway that Contouris configured to serve traffic. (see [below for nested schema](#nestedatt--spec--runtime_settings--gateway))
+- `gateway` (Attributes) Gateway contains parameters for the gateway-api Gateway that Contour is configured to serve traffic. (see [below for nested schema](#nestedatt--spec--runtime_settings--gateway))
-- `global_ext_auth` (Attributes) GlobalExternalAuthorization allows envoys external authorization filterto be enabled for all virtual hosts. (see [below for nested schema](#nestedatt--spec--runtime_settings--global_ext_auth))
+- `global_ext_auth` (Attributes) GlobalExternalAuthorization allows envoys external authorization filter to be enabled for all virtual hosts. (see [below for nested schema](#nestedatt--spec--runtime_settings--global_ext_auth))
-- `health` (Attributes) Health defines the endpoints Contour uses to serve health checks.Contour's default is { address: '0.0.0.0', port: 8000 }. (see [below for nested schema](#nestedatt--spec--runtime_settings--health))
+- `health` (Attributes) Health defines the endpoints Contour uses to serve health checks.
+Contour's default is { address: '0.0.0.0', port: 8000 }. (see [below for nested schema](#nestedatt--spec--runtime_settings--health))
 - `httpproxy` (Attributes) HTTPProxy defines parameters on HTTPProxy. (see [below for nested schema](#nestedatt--spec--runtime_settings--httpproxy))
 - `ingress` (Attributes) Ingress contains parameters for ingress options. (see [below for nested schema](#nestedatt--spec--runtime_settings--ingress))
-- `metrics` (Attributes) Metrics defines the endpoint Contour uses to serve metrics.Contour's default is { address: '0.0.0.0', port: 8000 }. (see [below for nested schema](#nestedatt--spec--runtime_settings--metrics))
+- `metrics` (Attributes) Metrics defines the endpoint Contour uses to serve metrics.
+Contour's default is { address: '0.0.0.0', port: 8000 }. (see [below for nested schema](#nestedatt--spec--runtime_settings--metrics))
 - `policy` (Attributes) Policy specifies default policy applied if not overridden by the user (see [below for nested schema](#nestedatt--spec--runtime_settings--policy))
-- `rate_limit_service` (Attributes) RateLimitService optionally holds properties of the Rate Limit Serviceto be used for global rate limiting. (see [below for nested schema](#nestedatt--spec--runtime_settings--rate_limit_service))
+- `rate_limit_service` (Attributes) RateLimitService optionally holds properties of the Rate Limit Service to be used for global rate limiting. (see [below for nested schema](#nestedatt--spec--runtime_settings--rate_limit_service))
 - `tracing` (Attributes) Tracing defines properties for exporting trace data to OpenTelemetry. (see [below for nested schema](#nestedatt--spec--runtime_settings--tracing))
 - `xds_server` (Attributes) XDSServer contains parameters for the xDS server. (see [below for nested schema](#nestedatt--spec--runtime_settings--xds_server))